Deki1973/Deki1973/README.md

 - 👋 Hi, I’m @Deki1973
 - 👀 I’m interested in Python, Java, Django, Flask, MySQL, PostgreSQL and AI.
-- 🌱 I’m currently Django
+- 🌱 I’m currently Java
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...